 The Middle School 1:1 Laptop Program provides each student in grades 6-8 with a school-purchased Macbook to use at school and at home.
 Students continue to learn about and to develop their digital literacy skills within the classroom.
-This includes G-Suite applications and optional coursework in coding and video editing.
-Students maintain blogs to post reflections on their learning for an authentic audience.
-During Middle School advisories and health courses, students acquire a larger skill set in maintaining:
+This includes G-Suite applications and optional coursework in coding, robotics and video editing.
+Students maintain digital portfolios to post reflections on their learning for an authentic audience.
+Digital citizenship is a central component in the curriculum.
+Lessons from Common Sense Media are integrated into core classes as well as Middle School advisories where students acquire a larger skill set in maintaining:

 - a safe and secure online presence

 In the High School students bring a family owned laptop to school.
 Students routinely research information, analyze data, communicate and collaborate on assignments.
 In Health & Wellness and Life Skills courses, students continue to learn critical skills and attributes that are required to thrive in a digital world.
 HS students have a range of technology-rich courses from which to choose including: